 2. Commercial Interior Designers: Balancing Form and Function

 These professionals design spaces like offices, retail stores, hotels, and restaurants.
 Their goal is to make environments visually compelling while supporting operations.
+Among the various types of interior design businesses, this one demands a keen understanding of workflow and brand identity.

 - Clients: Businesses and developers